Fales Hot Springs

 |

 Hot Springs: Fales Hot Springs is the remains of an old resort.
-This geothermal stream flows out of a pipe from under the 395 highway and goes into a man made rock walled warm spring.
+The source is on private property.
+The water at the source is too hot to soak in.
+The run off from the Fales resort flows out of a pipe from under the 395 highway and goes into a man made rock walled warm spring.
 The hot springs man made pool averages 95 degrees.
 The temperature varies according to the season.

 Hot Spring Tips: Fales Hot Springs is a free hot springs.
 This hot springs is clothing optional.
 The warm spring is right along the highway and this affects the ambiance.
-This spring is pet friendly.
-Hot springs are not good for dogs.
-Dogs should not go into hot springs.
+It is right off the road so be careful with traffic when parking.

 Youtube Video on Fales Hot Springs is below.